permas4edu/permas4edu/visper/FAQ/README.md

 #### Standard colors

-There exists several possibilities to modify standard colors in VisPER by using additional definitions in the startup.pm
+There exists several possibilities to modify standard colors in VisPER by using additional definitions in the startup.pm.
+The user-specific configuration file startup.pm can be found under
+   + ~/.visper/20.0-EDU/startup.pm on Linux
+   + %APPDATA%/Intes/VisPER/20.0-EDU/startup.pm on Windows

 * Option I